AprilJu/YiranAprilJu/_projects/6_project.md

     </div>
 </div>

-As a Machine Learning Intern at PNDbotics, I developed a novel imitation learning framework for humanoid robotics, utilizing an adversarial motion prior to enhance motion control.
-By designing and training control policies with Proximal Policy Optimization (PPO) and leveraging NVIDIA's Isaac Gym for large-scale simulations across 4,096 parallel environments, I integrated my understanding of robotics from individual modules into a cohesive, efficient, and robust policy optimization framework.
+Our team developed a novel imitation learning framework for humanoid robotics, utilizing an adversarial motion prior to enhance motion control.
+By designing and training control policies with Proximal Policy Optimization (PPO) and leveraging NVIDIA's Isaac Gym for large-scale simulations, I integrated my understanding of robotics from individual modules into a cohesive, efficient, and robust policy optimization framework.